Matching Bounds: How Choice of Matching Algorithm Impacts Treatment Effects Estimates and What to Do about It: Introduction

 Despite the fact that the field specifically seeks to quantify (or eliminate) sources of uncertainty that could influence results, there is a popular type of technique for which a large amount of uncertainty goes unmeasured: \textit{matching}.
 Matching is widely used in applied political science due to its ability to produce nonparametric treatment effect estimates in an interpretable way, and many established empirical results have been obtained with matching methods.
 In addition, recent years have seen a proliferation of different matching methods~\citep[e.g.,][]{Rosenbaum1983,Diamond2013,Iacus2012,King2017}, all of which have the same desirable features that any good matching procedure should have, and, importantly, produce similar levels of balance on the same data: there is no clear way to choose one method over another.
 Choosing one method without taking others into account ignores the existence of potentially many good match assignments, potentially leading to substantial unquantified uncertainty in the resulting estimates.
 One might hope that the choice of matching method is innocuous -- no matter which matching method is used, as long as identification assumptions and balance constraints are satisfied the conclusion is always the same, but as we will show, this is not true.

 In this paper, we show that many nominally equivalent matching methods produce different treatment effect estimates \textit{and support different conclusions on the same datasets}.
-We demonstrate this by replicating papers that conduct their analysis with matching, and by varying which matching method is employed.
-All the papers we replicated have appeared in the American Journal of Political Science, and their results and conclusions are potentially influential in policy-making.
+We demonstrate this by replicating ten papers that conduct their analysis with matching, and by varying which matching method is employed.
+All of the papers we replicated have appeared in the American Journal of Political Science, and their results and conclusions are potentially influential in policy-making.
+We find that different popular matching methods lead to different conclusions.
 We argue that this issue is caused purely by the existence of many good match assignments among the data that produce similar balance (or otherwise measured quality) but differ in the estimates they lead to.
 The fact that many equally-good match assignments exist is due to inherent randomness in the data, implementation choices and other researcher degrees of freedom inherent in the use of matching; all of these are types of uncertainty that scientists typically would want quantified (but here, are not).

-The issue of different estimates from equivalently good matches has been largely ignored in the applied literature in political science: a survey of 100 papers appeared in Political Science journals and using matching methods conducted by \cite{Miller2015} shows that only 9 of these papers report results obtained with more than one matching method, and when they do it is usually two.
+The issue of different estimates from equivalently good matches has been largely ignored in the applied literature in political science: a survey of 100 papers that appeared in Political Science journals and that use matching methods was conducted by \cite{Miller2015}, who showed that only 9 of these papers reported results obtained with more than one matching method, and when they did, it was usually two.
 Virtually all of these studies make some reference to balance, or use the fact that the matching method they employ achieves good balance to justify its use alone \citep{Miller2015}.
+However, as we will show, even adding balance constraints does not eliminate uncertainty due to the choice of matching method.